caz1que/OMW-Achievements/README.md

 ## How to get achievements

+Achievements can be unlocked for:
+- quest completion
+- starting a conversation with a specific NPC
+- joining a faction
+- gaining a certain rank in a faction

+After opening the achievement, the player receives a notification in the upper right corner of the screen.

 The `o` button is used by default to open the achievement widget.
 Note that there are hidden achievements, the number of which is shown at the end of the list.

 The hidden achievements feature is used to avoid spoilers and add interest in obtaining them.
 There is an option to turn it off in the mod settings.